 Reducing GBV and empowering women are critical U.S. Government priorities for promoting Haiti’s long-term economic and democratic development.
 Effectively addressing GBV calls for a sustained engagement to reduce vulnerability through legislative action, effective law enforcement, community outreach, increased literacy, and economic empowerment.
-The weakness of the Haitian justice system is a particular challenge to these goals making it difficult for GBV victims to find redress.
-Fear of reprisals and the social stigma attached to being a victim of sexual violence in Haiti contributes to underreporting and a lack of comprehensive baseline data makes strategic response planning more difficult.
+The weakness of the Haitian justice system is a particular challenge to these goals, making it difficult for GBV victims to find redress.
+Fear of reprisals and the social stigma attached to being a victim of sexual violence in Haiti contribute to underreporting, and a lack of comprehensive baseline data makes strategic response planning more difficult.
 To tackle these challenges, the U.S. Government is working with the Government of Haiti, Haitian civil society organizations, including many women-led organizations, and the international community to address these pressing needs.

-- Protection and prevention programs.
+- Protection programs.
 The Department of State’s Office to Monitor and Combat Trafficking in Persons supports law enforcement and social welfare agencies to increase their capacity to identify victims of trafficking and refer them to nongovernmental organizations that provide direct services.

 - Reinforcing access to services for survivors of GBV.
 USAID, through the GHESKIO center, is providing female victims of sexual violence with access to integrated health services; over 3,000 GBV victims have been referred to voluntary counseling and testing for HIV services, reproductive health, and/or psychological support services since 2012.